雜憶拾零

 Figure 13: Petro Pump Operated by Hand Crank

 It seemed to have taken forever to get there.
 The Blue Nile was almost anticlimactic.
-The river at this point was like a reek flowing in a deep valley.
+The river at this point was like a creek flowing in a deep valley.
 We were only able to get to the edge of the wooded valley and catch a glimpse of the river that lies far below.
-Some of the events that happened along the way to and back are far more interesting and memorable.
+Some of the events that happened along the way to, and back were extraordinary, funny and even frightening.

 一張含有 人員, 服裝, 樹狀, 戶外 的圖片